Ashlie-G/T1A3_2/Documents/AshlieGray_T1A3/README.md

 If the database files (Csv) are empty, the user will be notified and prompted to create either a user or patient profile.

 ### Help
-If accessing from Github, please click https://github.com/Ashlie-G/T1A3_2 Navigate to documents/assessment/AshlieGray_T1A3_2

 ### Control Flow Diagram